About CQ Hotels Wellington New Zealand

 Comfort Hotel Wellington

 The 3 Star Plus CQ Comfort Hotel Wellington exudes character and charm, set behind a beautiful heritage listed facade and located where the city hums with excitement right on your doorstep.
 Blending timeless and classic architecture with modern essentials to ensure refined comfort, our rooms are cosy, flexible and have various bedding configurations to suit your style of travel.
-Equipped with modern ensuite bathrooms, LCD TV’s and tea and coffee making facilities, these rooms offer a charming stay ideally located in the heart of vibrant Cuba Street.
+Comfort Hotel Wellington is equipped with modern ensuite bathrooms, LCD TV’s and tea and coffee making facilities, these rooms offer a charming stay ideally located in the heart of vibrant Cuba Street.

 Our Colourful Past!